InsomniacSnorlax/FBX-Animation-Event/README.md

 ## Current Features
 * Load animation clips from FBX
 * Add/Edit/Remove animation events from clips
-* Can preview animations on in-scene models
+* Can preview animations on in-scene models and an in-built previewer

 ## How to use
 * You can select an FBX file with animation clips in your project files or you can manually drag it into the "Animation FBX" field.